-Spanish prosecutor seeks charges against deposed Catalan leaders
+Charges sought against deposed Catalan leaders

 The parliament's speaker, Carme Forcadell, said on Twitter that she would show up for work on Monday, as expected by Madrid, to oversee the transition of power until the December vote.
 "We continue working," she wrote.

 Local armed police guarded the entrance to the government's headquarters in Barcelona, in a sign that local security forces were working as normal.
-The two chiefs of the Catalan police were among those dismissed by Madrid .
+The two chiefs of the Catalan police were among those dismissed by Madrid.

 Spain's Interior Minister Juan Ignacio Zoido and several other senior officials will meet with the new chief of the Catalan police, Ferran López, in Madrid.